omerbsezer/Fast-Kubernetes/K8s-Ingress.md

 ## App: K8s Ingress

-This scenario shows how K8s ingress works on minikube
+This scenario shows how K8s ingress works on minikube.
+When browsing urls, ingress controller (nginx) directs traffic to the related services.

 ### Steps